message/iata/FI.md

-Published 19.10.2021
+Published 21.10.2021
-1. Until 24 October 2021, passengers are not allowed to enter.
+1. Until 7 November 2021, passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Finland and their family members;
 - passengers with a residence permit issued by Finland;